 Some of the best safety improvement ideas come from employees.
-Those with ideas, concerns, or suggestions for improved safety in the workplace are encouraged to raise them with their Elected Official or Department Head, or with another Elected Official or Department Head, or bring them to the attention of the Maintenance Superintendent.
+Those with ideas, concerns, or suggestions for improved safety in the workplace are encouraged to raise them with their Department Heads, or with another Department Head, or bring them to the attention of the Custodial Superintendent.
 Reports and concerns about workplace safety issues may be made anonymously if the employee wishes.
 All reports can be made without fear of reprisal.

 Each employee is expected to obey safety rules and to exercise caution in all work activities.
-Employees must immediately report any unsafe condition to the appropriate Elected Official or Department Head.
+Employees must immediately report any unsafe condition to the appropriate Department Head.
 Employees who violate safety standards, who cause hazardous or dangerous situations, or who fail to report or, where appropriate, remedy such situations, may be subject to disciplinary action, up to and including termination of employment.